austin-owensby/csharp-bootstrapper/README.md

 ### 0.0.1 - 0.0.4

-Scaffolding out of project.
+- Scaffolding out of project.
 Added simple view and command to generate tpyescript template at a configured path.

 ### 0.0.5
-Basic parsing of classes using Regex
+- Basic parsing of classes using Regex
-Bootstrapping of Service, Service Interface, and Controller Settings GUI
+- Bootstrapping of Service, Service Interface, and Controller
+- Settings GUI

+### 0.0.6 - 0.0.7
+- Fix path to webview javascript